EleutherAI/website/content-blog/mad_research_update_2.md

  - We found anomaly detection performance was much worse for Llama 3.1 8B trained in the same way as Mistral 7B v0.1, the model that we were using previously.
  - We found that Llama was somewhat less quirky than Mistral, but it still exhibited the desired quirky behaviour and achieved lower loss on average across the tasks.
- - We found that the ratio of between-context variance to total variance of the hidden state activations at a given layer explained MAD performance well, and that Llama had lower variance in hidden state activations than Mistral.
+ - We found that the distance between the centroids of Alice and Bob contexts in the hidden state space at a given layer explained MAD performance well, and that Llama had less Alice-Bob separation than Mistral.
- - We found a weak correlation between hidden state variance and the total variance of output logits.

 Overall, these results are discouraging for our MAD approaches.
 While Llama was less quirky than Mistral on the datasets where we found anomaly detection hard, it was still unambiguously quirky.
 This suggests that it's possible for models to develop practically important anomalous behaviour without our MAD methods being able to reliably detect it.

 We also tested two more approaches to anomaly detection:
  - Using the outputs of a normalising flow trained on activations of hidden layers of Llama 3.1 base.
  - Using the latent activations of a sparse autoencoder trained on the activations of hidden layers of Llama 3.1 base.

 Both approaches yielded a performance profile remarkably close to the performance of the Mahalanobis distance on raw activations.

 ## Anomaly detection on Llama 3.1 8B